bartuturan/BRIGHT-dataset/README.md

 ```

-Then, you can go to the official [leaderboard]() to submit your results.
+Then, you can go to the official [Leaderboard](https://codalab.lisn.upsaclay.fr/competitions/21122) in CodaLab to submit your results.

 * `Keep the prediction name and label name consistent, i.e., turkey-earthquake_00000001_building_damage.png, hawaii-wildfire_00000003_building_damage.png, and so on.`
 * `All png files should be submitted in zip file format.
 Zip all prediction files directly, not the folder containing them.`